filamentgroup/politespace/README.md

 Use `pattern="[0-9]*"` for numeric keyboards on iOS.

-This script does not work reliably cross-browser with `<input type="number">`: independent of `politespace`, WebKit removes the value on blur when a script attempts to add a non-numeric character in the field, for example: `myElement.value = "1,000"`.
+This script now works reliably cross-browser with `<input type="number">`.
+It should be noted that independent of `politespace`, WebKit removes the value on blur when a user types or a script adds a non-numeric character in the field, for example: `myElement.value = "1,000"`.
+We’re now creating a proxy element on top of the form element to workaround this issue and display the formatted value.

 Make sure your `maxlength` value is large enough to allow for the addition of the whitespace.